NeuroJSON/jnifti/JNIfTI_specification.md

 * 2 or `"afni"` - for AFNI group formatted data buffer

 `"_ByteStream_"` is a JData keyword to store raw byte-stream buffers.
-For text-based JNIfTI/JData files, its value must be a base64-encoded string; no base64 encoding is needed when stored in the binary format.
+For text-based JNIfTI/JData files, its value must be a base64-encoded string; no base64 encoding is needed when storing in the binary format.
 For details, please see the JData specification ["Generic byte-stream data" section](https://github.com/fangq/jdata/blob/master/JData_specification.md#generic-byte-stream-data).

-Again, because the extension data buffer has very little semantic information, the use of such buffer is not recommended.
-Please consider converting the data to meaningful JData structures and store it to the JNIfTI document as auxiliary data.
+Again, because the extension data buffer has very little semantic information, the use of such a buffer is not recommended.
+Please consider converting the data to meaningful JData structures and storing it in the JNIfTI document as auxiliary data.

-Data Orgnization and Grouping
+Data Organization and Grouping
 ------------------------

 To facilitate the organization of multiple neuroimaging datasets, JNIfTI supports **optional**